m8rex/rumbas/README.md

   - file should start with comments of form `# param <name> <type>`
   - next should be the real definition

+Templating is possible:
+  - Currently only for exams
+  - Should be placed in template_questions or template_exams folder

 ## Running rumbas
 ### Docker
 The easiest way is to use docker.